-This study uses data from the World Bank's Living Standard Measurement Studies-Integrated Survey on Agriculture (LSMS-ISA), previously known as the National Panel Survey (NPS), for Tanzania.
-We use two waves of the panel-LSMS-ISA for 2010-2011 (from here on 2010) and 2012-2013 (from here on 2012)-and focus our analysis on this two-period panel.
-The data contain very detailed information on individuals and households followed over the two periods and provide detailed community-level information.
+here on 2010) and 2012/13 (from here on 2012)-and focus our analysis on this two-period panel.5 The data contain very detailed information on individuals and households followed over the two periods and provide detailed community-level information.

-The points in the maps of Figure 1 depict the enumeration areas of the survey, showcasing the broad geographic coverage enumeration village and confirming the geographically representative nature of the survey.
-The final baseline samples consist of 2,388 households and 9,807 individuals.
+The points in the maps of Figure 1 depict the enumeration areas of the survey, showcasing the broad geographic coverage enumeration village and confirming the geographically representative nature of the survey.6 The final baseline samples consist of 2,388 households and 9,807 individuals.7

-The LSMS-ISA collects very detailed information on individuals and the households in which they live.
+The LSMS-ISA collects very detailed information on individuals and the households they live in.
 Very detailed itemized information on household expenditure allows us to investigate total household and per capita expenditure.
 Focusing on real total expenditure, rather than a single category for food expenditure, allows us to investigate household poverty, rather than food security only.
 Additionally, we investigate a number of other expenditure categories, including expenditure on health and education.
 In addition to the detailed expenditure data, the LSMS-ISA provides information on the frequency of visits to health clinics, the acquisition of mosquito bed nets, and self-reported satisfaction along a number of dimensions at the individual level.
-The survey also collects information on educational decisions, including school enrollment, school absenteeism, individual's schooling expenditure, number of after-school hours children spend on homework, and domestic work.
+The survey also collects information on educational